zeromq/jeromq-jms/README.md

 The library was aimed to work with Spring and with Tomcat.
 However, it should work in other JEE servers.
 For this reason I have implement a JMS URI.
 Sadly there is no open standard, but it is loosely based a similar functionality in Apache MQ.

-Why Bother?
+Why bother?
 By and large this is true.
-It only has a limited scope within the JMS world which are much more robust, but for those that do not care to much about transactions, and duplications, but want pure though put it does have some merit.
+It only has a limited scope within the JMS world which are much more robust, but for those that do not care to much about transactions, and duplications, but want raw speed it does have some merit, or those that wish to a JavaEE only within there application.
 JeroMQ-JMS was written to be incorporated in another large application which involves the mash-up of distributed and disparate data to be queried and viewed in real time (zero copy of sorts).
 By using the JMS API as the messaging standard it allows choice (i.e. RabbitMQ, and combinations there-of, etc…), along with communicating with non JMS applications.

 ## Design